Please read our AutoTracker policy on the IFT deadline and remaining active. Thanks!

 User Titles Explained | Posting Copyrighted Material

-The C and S funds were hit hard dropping 1.8% and 2.4% respectively, while the I-fund, with the help of more weakness in the dollar, lost just 0.45%.
+It was another strong day for stocks yesterday as the C and S funds were up 1.1%, and the I-fund, with the help of a dip in the dollar, was up 2.1%.